rokopt/spec/src/architecture/namada/governance.md

 ### Tally
 At the beginning of each new epoch (and only then), in the `BeginBlock` event, talling will occur for all the proposals ending at this epoch (specified via the `endEpoch` field).
-The proposal has a positive outcome if 2/3 of the staked `NamadaT` total is voting `yay`.
+The proposal has a positive outcome if 2/3 of the staked `NAM` total is voting `yay`.
 The tally can also be manually computed via CLI command.
 The tally method behavior will be the following:

 ```rust=